9 a.m. – 3 p.m.

 1 dose of Tetanus, Diphtheria and Pertussis (TDaP) in the last 10 years

-Meningococcal vaccine on or after their 16th birthday.
+The meningococcal vaccine is recommended.
+Please check the date of your last meningitis vaccine (it must be on or after the 16th birthday).
 If the student had the first dose before their 16th birthday, they must get another vaccine for full coverage.